 A control protocol developed by Euphonix which operates at high-speed over an Ethernet connection.
 It is used between control surfaces and DAW computers to convey information about the positions of faders, knobs, and buttons and to carry display information.

 A modular synthesizer format developed by Doepfer in the mid-1990s for its A‑100 system, but which has since become a standard format embraced by most modular synth manufacturers.
 It uses 3U high panels to accommodate standard Eurocard-size electronics, with 3.5mm plugs for patching and a +/-12V dual-rail power supply (sometimes with a separate 5V rail) connected via a ribbon cable.

 In MIDI terms, an event is a single unit of MIDI data, such as a note being turned on or off, a piece of controller information, a program change, and so on.

 An audio processor that works by synthesizing new high frequency harmonics.

-A device designed to increase the dynamic range, typically by reducing the volume of low level signals (below a set threshold), or to increase the volume of high level signals (above a threshold).
+A hardware or software plug-in device designed to increase the dynamic range, typically by reducing the volume of low level signals (below a set threshold), or to increase the volume of high level signals (above a threshold).
 (See Compressor.)

 A synthesizer with no keyboard, often rack mountable or in some other compact format.